-If you (or a household member) have a medical condition that can only be treated at a specific hospital or by a specific doctor, or you need to live in a particular type of housing based on your needs, please complete the Special Accommodation Requirements form.
+If you (or a household member) have a medical condition that can only be treated at a specific hospital or by a specific doctor, or you need to live in a particular type of housing based on your needs, please complete the Application for special accommodation requirements.

 If you are homeless or experiencing family violence and connected to support services, you may be eligible for the Homeless with Support segment.
 For more information please speak to your support worker.

 If you or a household member receive assistance or care from a supported housing program, for example, you have a medical condition or a physical disability, please ask your support program worker to complete the Supported housing assessment form.